Mawldor/WoR-content/GB-2.md

 GB2 has three distinct phases, which each have their own specifics that need to be dealt with.
 When building your team, you will want to consider all of them.

-First phase -> You need to have some crowd control, in the form of stuns/freezes/knock ups (christ they need to find a better name for this), to be used when he is casting his sawblade.
+**First phase** -> You need to have some crowd control, in the form of stuns/freezes/knock ups (christ they need to find a better name for this), to be used when he is casting his sawblade.
 This will reduce his attack.

-Second phase -> **Pure.
+**Second phase** -> **Pure.
 Unadulterated.
 Damage.** You need to burst him down as fast as possible, as early as possible, or he will build up too much % resistance.

-Third phase -> Cleansing.
+**Third phase** -> Cleansing.
 Which, honestly, is terrible, considering there are only like 3 champions that can actually help for this phase.

+He will then loop back to the first phase, gain some stats, and everything will start again.
+As it progresses, his attacks/buffs/debuffs become stronger and more plentiful as well.

 **Top chest of first difficulty is less valuable than bottom chest of second** so keep this in mind when making your teams

 **I will not be listing every champion that could possibly work.
-I will list the more intesting ones**
+I will list the more intesting ones.
+I will also only list each champion once, even if they fill multiple roles.**

 # Gearing